-A Timer/Event Counter overflow, Time Base, RTC overflow, SPI/I2C data transfer complete, C/R to F converter interrupt, an end of A/D conversion or the external interrupt line being triggered are some of the events which will generate an interrupt request by setting their corresponding request flag.
+A Timer/Event Counter overflow, Time Base, RTC overflow, SPI/I2C data transfer complete, an end of A/D conversion or the external interrupt line being triggered will all generate an interrupt request by setting their corresponding request flag.
 When this happens and if their appropriate interrupt enable bit is set, the Program Counter, which stores the address of the next instruction to be executed, will be transferred onto the stack.
 The Program Counter will then be loaded with a new address which will be the value of the corresponding interrupt vector.
 The microcontroller will then fetch its next instruction from this interrupt vector.
 The instruction at this vector will usually be a JMP statement which will jump to another section of program which is known as the interrupt service routine.
 Here is located the code to control the appropriate interrupt.
-The interrupt service routine must be terminated with a RETI statement, which retrieves the original Program Counter address from the stack and allows the microcontroller to continue with normal execution at the point where the interrupt occurred.
+The interrupt service routine must be terminated with a RETI statement, which retrieves the original Program Counter address from the stack and allows the microcontroller to continue with normal execution at the point where the interrupt immediately serviced, the request flag will still be recorded.
+If an interrupt requires immediate servicing while the program is already in another interrupt service routine, the EMI bit should be set after entering the routine, to allow interrupt nesting.
+If the stack is full, the interrupt request will not be acknowledged, even if the related interrupt is enabled, until the Stack Pointer is decremented.
+If immediate service is desired, the stack must be prevented from becoming full.